vulkano-rs/vulkano-www/content/guide-render-pass-framebuffer.md

 ## Creating a render pass

 For the moment, the only thing we want to do is draw some color to a single image.
-This is the most simple case possible, and we only need to provide two informations to a render pass: the format of the image, and the fact that we don't use multisampling (which is an anti-aliasing technique).
+This is the most simple case possible, and we only need to provide two things to a render pass: the format of the image, and the fact that we don't use multisampling (which is an anti-aliasing technique).

 More complex games can use render passes in very complex ways, with multiple subpasses and